nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### 4.8 Notes
 #### 4.8.1 Adding notes
-Tags a note to a particular existing location of your choice.<br/>
+Tags a note to a location of your choice, if the location exists.<br/>
 Format : `add note` → `BLOCK` → `NOTE` <br>
 Example :
 ```